 Ximena will visit the population at Joaquincito at regular intervals over the coming years.
-The goal of her work, funded by the Zurich Zoo, is to find out how stable this population may be and male busy transporting tadpoles.
-Well concealed between spiky aerial roots we get a rare chance to photograph this fascinating aspect of Phyllobates terribilis reproduction.
-The newly hatched tadpoles will wriggle onto their father's back, and he will carry them for several hours while searching for the perfect puddle into which he can safely release them.
+The goal of her work, funded by the Zurich Zoo, is to find out how stable this population may be and learn more about the behaviour of Phyllobates terribilis in the wild.
+In human care, keeping and breeding this species has turned out to be quite straightforward, but surprisingly little is known about its natural ecology.